conda/constructor/CONSTRUCT.md

 ### `initialize_conda`

-Add an option to the installer so the user can choose whether to run `conda init` after the installation.
+Add an option to the installer so the user can choose whether to run `conda init` after the installation (Unix), or to add certain subdirectories of the installation to PATH (Windows).
 See also `initialize_by_default`.

 ### `initialize_by_default`

-Whether to add the installation to the PATH environment variable.
-The default is true for GUI installers (msi, pkg) and False for shell installers.
+Default value for the option added by `initialize_conda`.
+The default is true for GUI installers (EXE, PKG) and false for shell installers.
 The user is able to change the default during interactive installation.
 NOTE: For Windows, `AddToPath` is disabled when `InstallationType=AllUsers`.

+Only applies if `initialize_conda` is true.

 ### `register_python`